An explanation of Mondrian's oeuvre by Michael Sciam

 1936, Oil on Canvas, cm.
 50,5 x 51,5

 Fig. 6 Diagram A: Through this interaction the square (1) assumes horizontal proportions (2) that are accentuated (3 and 4) before regaining vertical development (5) and open up again to an horizontal prevalence (6).
-The initial square form displays now a variety of possible relations between the opposites: Unity manifests itself as an ever-changing multiplicity:
+The initial square form displays now a variety of possible relations between the opposites.
+Unity reveals multiplicity:

 Fig. 6